yoonki-kim/esp-va-sdk/README.md

 your board with a minimal set of changes to the core.

 *   The SDK build system takes a parameter *AUDIO_BOARD_PATH*, this parameter can be changed to build the SDK for a different board.
-*   The *AUDIO_BOARD_PATH* directory should contain a file *audio_board.mk*, that includes the correct board specific drivers for your board.
+*   The *AUDIO_BOARD_PATH* directory should contain a file *audio_board.cmake*, that includes the correct board specific drivers for your board.
     *   These drivers typically include the LED driver, the button handling code, and the audio codec used for playback.
-    *   The *audio_board.mk* file should also include an IPC_DRV_PATH that includes the path to the DSP Driver.
+    *   The *audio_board.cmake* file should also include an IPC_DRV_PATH that includes the path to the DSP Driver.

 ## 8.1 LED